barryclark/jekyll-now/_posts/2020-09-21-Doordeck-API.md

 ```

 * A Doordeck User has access to a number of Sites (i.e. buildings).
-* Each Site has a number of Locks (doors), for each one of which the User is explicitly permissioned.
+* Each Site has a number of Locks (doors).
+The User is explicitly permissioned for each one of them.
-* Each Lock can be associated with a Tile; this is effectively an identifier for the door.
+* Each Lock can be associated with a Tile.
+This is effectively an identifier for the door.

 For a test of the API we need to do 3 things:
 1. Create a user account with Doordeck,